-Fitchburg, Unitil Energy, and Unitil Power each are members of the New England Power Pool (NEPOOL) and participate in the Independent System Operator-New England (ISO-NE) markets for the purpose of facilitating wholesale electric power supply transactions, which are necessary to serve Unitil's electric customers with their supply of electricity Unitil's customers in both New Hampshire and Massachusetts are entitled to purchase their electric supply from competitive third-party suppliers.
-As of December 2018, 77% of Unitil's largest New Hampshire customers, representing 24% of Unitil's New Hampshire electric kilowatt-hour (kWh) sales and 81% of Unitil's largest Massachusetts customers, representing 32% of Unitil's Massachusetts electric kWh sales, are purchasing their electric power supply in the competitive market.
+Fitchburg, Unitil Energy, and Unitil Power each are members of the New England Power Pool (NEPOOL) and participate in the Independent System Operator-New England (ISO-NE) markets for the purpose of facilitating wholesale electric power supply transactions, which are necessary to serve Unitil's electric customers with their supply of electricity.

+Unitil's customers in both New Hampshire and Massachusetts are entitled to purchase their electric supply from competitive third-party suppliers.
+As of December 2019, 75% of Unitil's largest New Hampshire customers, representing 23% of Unitil's New Hampshire electric kilowatt-hour (kWh) sales and 87% of Unitil's largest Massachusetts customers, representing 37% of Unitil's Massachusetts electric kWh sales, are purchasing their electric power supply in the competitive market.
 Additionally, cities and towns in Massachusetts may, with approval from the MDPU, implement municipal aggregations whereby the municipality purchases electric power on behalf of all citizens and businesses that do not opt out of the aggregation.
 The Towns of Lunenburg and Ashby have active municipal aggregations.
-Customers in Lunenburg comprise about 17% of Fitchburg's customer base and customers in Ashby comprise another 4%.
-Buoyed by the municipal aggregations, 31% of Unitil's residential customers in Massachusetts purchase their electricity from a third-party supplier as of December 2018.
+Customers in Lunenburg comprise about 16% of Fitchburg's customer base and customers in Ashby comprise another 4%.
+Buoyed by the municipal aggregations, 28% of Unitil's residential customers in Massachusetts purchase their electricity from a third-party supplier as of December 2019.

-In New Hampshire, the percentage of residential customers purchasing electricity from a third-party supplier stands at 10%, down slightly relative to prior years when 13% of Unitil's residential customers in New Hampshire purchased their supply from third-party suppliers.
+In New Hampshire, the percentage of residential customers purchasing electricity from a third-party supplier as of December 2019 is at 9%, down slightly from 10% in 2018 and reflecting a downward trend from a high of 13% in 2015.
 Most residential and small commercial customers continue to purchase their electric supply through Unitil's electric distribution utilities under regulated energy rates and tariffs.